About arc42

 • relevant stakeholders and their expectations

-The game development company Micrati has decided to begin developing a web-based system where users can play different variations of Game Y, an existing strategic board game.
-The initial idea is to offer an entertaining and intuitive experience to users.
-It will also provide several different strategies with different difficulty levels to attract user interest.
+The video game development company Micrati has decided to begin developing a web-based system where users can play Game Y, an existing strategy board game.
+The initial idea is to offer an entertaining and intuitive experience.
+It will also provide various strategies with different difficulty levels to capture users' interest, as well as an online multiplayer experience.

 Contents